Cluster munition: Threat to civilians

 While all weapons are dangerous, cluster bombs pose a particular threat to civilians for two reasons: they have a wide area of effect, and they consistently leave behind a large number of unexploded bomblets.
 The unexploded bomblets can remain dangerous for decades after the end of a conflict.
 For example, while the United States cluster bombing of Laos stopped in 1973, cluster bombs and other unexploded munitions continued to cause over 100 casualties per year to Laotian civilians as of 2009.

 Cluster munitions are opposed by many individuals and hundreds of groups, such as the Red Cross, the Cluster Munition Coalition and the United Nations, because of the high number of civilians that have fallen victim to the weapon.
 Since February 2005, Handicap International called for cluster munitions to be prohibited and collected hundreds of thousands of signatures to support its call.
 98% of 13,306 recorded cluster munitions casualties that are registered with Handicap International are civilians, while 27% are children.

 The area affected by a single cluster munition, known as its footprint, can be very large; a single unguided M26 MLRS rocket can effectively cover an area of 0.23 km2.
 In US and most allied services, the M26 has been replaced by the M30 guided missile fired from the MLRS.
 The M30 has greater range and accuracy but a smaller area of coverage.

 Because of the weapon's broad area of effect, they have often been documented as striking both civilian and military objects in the target area.
 This characteristic of the weapon is particularly problematic for civilians when cluster munitions are used in or near populated areas, as documented in a research report by Human Rights Watch.
 In some cases, like the Zagreb rocket attack, civilians were deliberately targeted by such weapons.

+The executive director of the Arms Control Association called the Iranian targeting of cluster munition warheads at residential sections of Israel during the 2026 Iran War as deliberate, saying that "Iran appears to be launching them into relatively populated areas, probably with the goal of producing potential civilian harm."
+Reviewing the pattern of Iranian missile strikes during the war, N.R.
+Jenzen-Jones of Armament Research Services stated that this type of cluster warhead targeted at Israel had no "clear military purpose" and is being used "primarily to sow terror amongst a civilian population."